FoodShare ResourcesReceive Help With Your FoodShare Benefits.

 You can check your FoodShare balance anytime by calling 877-415-5164, checking your last receipt, or logging into the ACCESS mobile app.

 REMINDER: Unused FoodShare rolls over each month.
 Change the PIN on your EBT card regularly to protect your benefits.

 FoodShare is a federal program and Wisconsin’s first line of defense against hunger.
 Funded 100% by the USDA, FoodShare is an entitlement program, meaning it assists people who have low incomes and difficulty affording food get monthly help to make ends meet.

 FoodShare provides food buying power at the grocery store through an EBT card called Quest.
 Eligibility is based on household income and size, but because of the current public health emergency, benefits have been as much as $281 per month for single person or up to $992 per month for larger households.
 Applying for FoodShare has become easier and the benefit levels should stay high through mid-January.

 Hunger Task Force Can Help You Get the Food You Need!

 1) Receive Assistance In-Person

 All Hunger Task Force services are free.
 Connect 1-on-1 with our FoodShare Advocates to determine your eligibility for benefits in about 15 minutes.
-Our knowledgable team serve tens of thousands of people every year, both in-person and over the phone.
+Our team serves tens of thousands of people every year, both in-person and over the phone.

-Hunger Task Force staff speak English, Spanish, Hmong, Lao, Karen, Pashto, and Dari.
+Hunger Task Force staff speak English, Spanish, Hmong, Lao, Burmese, Pashto, and Dari.